 Chronic anemias are a major medical problem with therapeutic options limited to blood transfusions and erythroid stimulating agents (ESAs).
 Unfortunately transfusions and ESAs are expensive, time consuming and very often ineffective.
 New approaches for treating chronic anemias are needed.
 It takes about 3 weeks for immature hematopoietic stem and progenitor cells to differentiate into red blood cells (RBCs).
 There is a lot known about the final 3 cell divisions leading to RBCs.
 Surprisingly little is known about how these terminal stages of erythropoiesis are matched by bone marrow production of more immature erythroid progenitor cells.
 My project is identifying how production of red blood cell progenitors in the bone marrow is coupled to terminal erythroid maturation.
 My work promises new therapies for chronic anemias to increase the outflow of immature progenitors with ESAs to support erythroid maturation.

 My project seeks to investigate the mechanisms underlying transcriptional activity of the androgen receptor (AR) splice variant AR-v7 which is clinically correlated with poor prognosis in castrate resistant prostate cancer (CRPC) patients.
 AR signaling is a key driver of prostate cancer (PC) growth and metastatic progression.
 Thus, androgen deprivation therapy is the first line of treatment for PC.
 However, most patients develop castration resistant prostate cancer (CRPC), partly due to the expression of transcriptionally active AR splice variants (AR-Vs).
 AR-v7 is the most prevalent variant expressed in about 60% of CRPC tumors.
 Currently, there is no therapeutic modality that can inhibit AR-v7 expression or activity and the exact mechanism by which transcription is activated by AR-v7 is unknown.
-Our preliminary data revealed a unique AR-v7 intranuclear mobility mechanism suggesting that AR-v7 achieves its transcriptional activity despite short residence time on chromatin.
-Our mechanistic findings could reveal novel therapeutic targets to halt AR-v7 activity in CRPC and improve clinical outcomes.
+My recent study revealed a unique AR-v7 intranuclear mobility mechanism suggesting that AR-v7 achieves its transcriptional activity despite short residence time on chromatin, which is distinct from AR-fl.
+We are preparing the manuscript to report this finding.
+To further develop specific therapeutic strategies to target AR-v7 in CRPC, we have developed cell-based assays which enable us to monitor nuclear translocation of AR-v7.
+Currently, we are performing small molecule high throughput screening (HTS) to identify compounds with the inhibitory effect on AR-v7 nuclear import.
+Successful completion of our drug discovery will lead the development of novel therapies to inhibit AR-v7 nuclear activity in CRPC.